man reading about today's foreclosure numbers

 Planning to Retire?
 It Could Be Time To Make a Move. | MyKCM

 When you live in a home for a significant period of time, it’s natural for you to experience a number of changes in your life while you’re in that house.
 As those life changes and milestones happen, your needs may change.
-And if your current Richmond-area home no longer meets them, you may have better options waiting for you.
+And if your current Richmond area home no longer meets them, you may have better options waiting for you.

 Consider the Equity You’ve Gained